-We have over eight years of operations as a vertically integrated ad portal and ad agency.
-We have eleven years of experience as an Internet advertising agency.
+We have over nine years of operations as a vertically integrated ad portal and ad agency.
+We have thirteen years of experience as an Internet advertising agency.
 We commenced our Internet advertising services business in 2003 and were among the first companies in China to create a site and a business focused on Internet advertising.
 We rapidly established a sizeable national network, secured a significant market share and enhanced awareness of our brand.
-Our early entry into the market has also enabled us to accumulate a significant amount of knowledge and experience in this nascent segment of the advertising industry and to be able to maintain a strong market share position.
+Our early entry into the market has also enabled us to accumulate a significant amount of knowledge, experience and data in this segment of the advertising industry to be able to maintain a strong market share position.
 We are also the first company that is providing O2O (online-to-offline) sales channel expansion services in China to small business.